Contact Models in Robotics: a Comparative Analysis: Rigid contact modelling

-where $c = Jv^{t+1} \in \mathbb{R}^{3n_c}$ is the velocity of contact points.
+where $c = J(q^t)v^{t+1} \in \mathbb{R}^{3n_c}$ is the velocity of contact points.
+It should be noted that J is evaluated at $q^t$ as it avoids computing $\Phi$ and its Jacobian several times when solving for $q^{t+1}$ and $v^{t+1}$ which significantly decreases the computational burden.
 We explain later how $c^*_N$ is set to model physical effects or improve the numerical accuracy of the solutions.
-As in the bilateral case, the adjoint operator of the contact Jacobian $J$ spans the contact forces, which leads again to \eqref{eq:contact_newton} the constrained equations of motion.
-Unlike the bilateral case, unilateral contacts constrain the possible efforts $\lambda$.
+As in the bilateral case, the transpose of the contact Jacobian $J$ spans the contact forces, which leads again to \eqref{eq:contact_newton} the constrained equations of motion.
+Unlike the bilateral case, unilateral contacts constrain the possible contact impulses $\lambda$.
 In a frictionless situation, the tangential forces are null, which implies that $\lambda_T=0$.
-In addition, the contact forces $\lambda$ can only be repulsive as they should not act in a glue-like fashion (the environment can only push and not pull on the feet of a legged robot) and, thus, are forced to be non-negative.
+In addition, the contact forces $\lambda$ can only be repulsive \textit{i.e.}, they should not act in a glue-like fashion (the environment can only push and not pull on the feet of a legged robot) and, thus, are forced to be non-negative.
 An impulse cannot occur when an object takes off, \textit{i.e.}, the normal velocity and impulse cannot be non-null simultaneously.
-Combining these conditions, we obtain the so called \textit{Signorini condition} \cite{signorini1959questioni}:
+Combining these conditions, we obtain the so called \textit{Signorini condition} \cite{signorini1959questioni} at the velocity level \cite{moreau1988mdp}:

-However, such a condition does not define a mapping between $\lambda_N$ and $c_N$, \textit{i.e.} the contact forces are not a function of the penetration error.
-Indeed, its representation is an infinitely steep graph that may be relaxed into a mapping via a spring damper accounting for local deformation of the materials (see Fig.~\ref{fig:sig_coulomb}).
+where $a \perp b$ for vectors $a$ and $b$ means $a^\top b = 0$.
+However, such a condition does not define a mapping between $\lambda_N$ and $c_N$, \textit{i.e.}, the contact forces are not a function of the penetration error.
+Indeed, their representation is an infinitely steep graph that may be relaxed into a mapping via a spring damper accounting for local deformation of the materials (see Fig.~\ref{fig:sig_coulomb}).
 Substituting, $v^{t+1}$ by its expression from the Lagrangian equations \eqref{eq:contact_newton}, we obtain a Linear Complementarity Problem (LCP) \cite{cottle2009lcp}:

 where $G = J M^{-1} J^\top$ is the so-called Delassus matrix, and $g=Jv^f$ is the free velocity of contact points (the velocity of the contact points in the unconstrained cases).
 It is worth mentioning at this stage that several approaches~\cite{featherstone2014rigid,wensing2012reduced,carpentier2021proximal} have been developed in the computational dynamics and robotics literature to efficiently evaluate the Delassus matrix.